tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 If you use C or another language with `#define` or other macro directives, using that is probably a good idea!
 {: .notice--info}

 Note that `X` and `Y` are always used to look up the values in registers.
-One mistake I see a lot of make early on (and I've done it myself) is that they'll use the acual value `X` in the instruction.
+One mistake I see a lot of people make early on (and I've done it myself) is that they'll use the acual value `X` in the instruction.
 You never want that!
 That's only for the `N` operands. `X` and `Y` should always look up a value in the corresponding register.

 ### Execute